brotatotes/bht-automation/bht gen 1/Mark/Chapter 5/Mark 5 17 bht.md

 3. "He takes them at their word."

 ### Philip Schaff:
-1. "To depart out of their borders." - This phrase refers to the request of the people for Jesus to leave their region.
-It highlights their fear and discomfort with Jesus' power and authority.
-(Mark 5:17)
+1. "To depart out of their borders." - This phrase refers to the request of the people in the region for Jesus to leave their area.
+It highlights the fear and discomfort they felt in the presence of Jesus and his miraculous power.

-2. "That Evangelist omits all the incidents." - The Gospel of Matthew does not include the details of the events mentioned in Mark 5:15-16 and Mark 5:18-20.
-This omission suggests that Matthew focused on other aspects of the story or had a different purpose in his narrative.
-(Mark 5:17)
+2. "That Evangelist omits all the incidents of Mark 5:15-16." - This statement points out that the Gospel of Matthew does not include the details of the healing of the demon-possessed man and the reaction of the people.
+It emphasizes the unique perspective and focus of each Gospel writer.

-3. "See on Matthew 8:34." - This reference directs readers to Matthew 8:34, where a similar incident is described.
-By comparing the two accounts, readers can gain a deeper understanding of the context and significance of Jesus' actions in Mark 5:17.
-(Mark 5:17)
+3. "Mark 5:18-20." - This reference indicates that there are additional verses in the passage that provide further insight into the encounter between Jesus and the healed man.
+It suggests that there is more to the story and encourages readers to explore the full context of the verse for a deeper understanding.

+### Archibald T Robertson:
+1. "Once before the people of Nazareth had driven Jesus out of the city...
+Soon they will do it again on his return there."
+2. "Here in Decapolis pagan influence was strong and the owners of the hogs cared more for the loss of their property than for the healing of the wild demoniac."
+3. "In the clash between business and spiritual welfare, business came first with them as often today."

 ### John Gill:
 1. "They knew not how great a person they had among them; that he was the Son of God and Savior of the world."